 The list of available columns is dependent on the underlying view you are on.
 For example, when on the Wines view of My Cellar, location and bin are not included; if you switch to Individual Bottles view, then location and bin will be included.

 Simply choose your desired columns and format, and click the Export button to download the data.
+The last set of columns for each view are remembered for subsequent exports.

 Choosing Data to Export